telerik/xaml-docs/getting-started/telerik-application-lifecycle/msi-or-zip-setup-lifecyle.md

 ---
 title: Using MSI or ZIP Installation
-page_title: Telerik Applicaiton Lifecyle Using MSI or ZIP Installation
+page_title: Telerik Application Lifecyle Using MSI or ZIP Installation
-description: Telerik Applicaiton Lifecyle Using MSI or ZIP Installation
+description: This article describes the lifecycle of a Telerik WPF application when using MSI or ZIP installation.
 slug: msi-or-zip-setup-lifecycle
 tags: pipeline,lifecycle
 published: True
-position: 2
+position: 0
 ---

-# Telerik Applicaiton Lifecyle Using MSI or ZIP Installation
+# Telerik Application Lifecyle Using MSI or ZIP Installation

-This article descibes the lifecycle of a Telerik application.
+This article describes the lifecycle of a Telerik application.
 This includes creating, deploying, redistributing and upgrading an application with referenced Telerik dlls.

 The topic shows what is the lifecycle when using the __.msi__ or __.zip__ file to get the dlls.
-As an alternative, you can use [NuGet packages]() or [Telerik Visual Studio Extensions]() as shown in the corresponding articles in this documentation section.
+As an alternative, you can use [NuGet packages]({%slug nuget-setup-lifecycle%}) or [Telerik UI for WPF Extension]({%slug vsx-setup-lifecycle%}) as shown in the corresponding articles in this documentation section.

 ## Creating a Project

-To use the Telerik dlls, create a new WPF project using the corresponding Visual Studio template from the __File --> New --> Project__ menu.
+To use the Telerik dlls, create a new WPF project using the Visual Studio project template from the __File --> New --> Project__ menu.

 ![](images/msi-or-zip-setup-lifecyle-0.png)

 Set a __Project name__ and __Location__ for the project.
-For this example, we will use "TelerikWPFApplication" for the project's name.
+For this example, we will use `TelerikWPFApplication` for the project's name.

 ![](images/msi-or-zip-setup-lifecyle-1.png)